A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 Tasting Notes:

-With the obvious reference to smoke, it’s surprising that the first aromas are those of brown sugar and spicy cinnamon.
+With the obvious reference to the famous Islay smoke, it’s surprising that the first aromas are those of brown sugar and spicy cinnamon.
 This is followed quickly by woodsmoke and vanilla.
-The first sip is filled with flavors like tobacco, dried orange peel, caramelized sugar, and more smoke.
+The first sip is rich with flavors like tobacco, dried orange peel, caramelized sugar, and more smoke.

 The finish is long, warm, and ends with a final kiss of barbecue smoke.

 Utah (High West A Midwinter Night’s Dram)